Skip to main content

 If there is plenty of fluid returning to the reservoir, the pressure transducer may not be reading the correct pressure and is therefore causing the shutdown

-1) Remove the Side Panels by referencing the steps below or video linked here: How to Remove the Cover on a ThermoFlex 900 / 1400 / 2500 Chiller
+1) Remove the Right Side Panel by referencing the steps below or video linked here: How to Remove the Cover on a ThermoFlex 900 / 1400 / 2500 Chiller

 a) Use a Philips head screwdriver to remove the five #6-32 x 1/4" screws indicated in the illustrations below.